 The native approach stores app resources in the device memory and maximizes the use of OS features.
 Thus, the native app provides the ultimate user experience.
-Besides, it allows for standalone functionality, which is difficult to implement in cross-platform apps.
+Besides, it allows for standalone functionality, which is difficult to implement in cross platform mobile app development services.

 - High security and reliability.

 Since a native app is created for a specific platform without any workarounds or tricks, it provides top security and stability.
 Native development makes it easy to assess risks and leverage multi-factor authentication to improve user security.

 Native applications require time and highly skilled developers with years of experience.
 Therefore, such apps are rated high in price, especially for companies looking for cross-platform OS apps.